-Skin cancer is one of the most common types of cancer for women and women.
+Skin cancer is one of the most common types of cancer for men and women.
 At Guthrie, we recommend regular skin cancer screenings.
 Our skin cancer screening specialists, including dermatologists and family practice providers, offer regular skin cancer screenings in multiple locations throughout the twin tiers region of New York and Pennsylvania.

 Our dermatology clinics are offered at:

 Guthrie recommends regular skin self-examinations and skin cancer screenings for patients with skin abnormalities or a personal or family history of skin cancer.
 You can help detect any visible skin abnormalities by conducting regular skin self-examinations and watching for any changes in your skin.